-In promoting "Sport for Fun" we in Granada FC will insist on:
+In promoting "Sport for Fun" we in Portmarnock AFC will insist on:

-- Encouraging participation and fun
+Encouraging participation and fun

-- Promoting the development of skills as opposed to winning at all costs
+Promoting the development of skills as opposed to winning at all costs

+Ensure a minimum playing time of 15 minutes per match per player (time may vary according to League Rules)

-- Emphasising and praising effort
+Emphasising and praising effort

-- Acting as a good role models
+Acting as a good role models

-- Insisting on Fair Play (we will take off offending players)

-- Being realistic with our expectations
+Insisting on Fair Play (we will take off offending players) Being realistic with our expectations

-- Being aware of children's feelings
+Being aware of children's feelings

-- Teaching players to respect different cultures
+Teaching players to respect different cultures

-- Teaching players that standards of behaviour are just as important as winning
+Teaching players that standards of behaviour are just as important as winning

-Granada FC Best Practice-Coaches/Managers
+Best Practice-Coaches

-In keeping children and young people at the forefront of planning and practice, our coaches/managers can be confident that participants will enjoy their football experiences and that their actions are regarded as safe and in keeping with the principle that the safety and welfare of children is of paramount consideration.
+In keeping children and young people at the forefront of planning and practice, our coaches can be confident that participants will enjoy their football experiences and that their actions are regarded as safe and in keeping with the principle that the safety and welfare of children is of paramount consideration.

-Our coaches/managers are given a position of trust by parents/guardians and players, and are expected to operate to the highest standards of behaviour whilst in the company of under age players (under 18years).
-Our coaches/managers are also expected not to engage in any activity that could reasonably be viewed as bringing the club or soccer in general into disrepute.
+Our Coaches are given a position of trust by parents/guardians and players, and are expected to operate to the highest standards of behaviour whilst in the company of under age players (under 18years).
+Our coaches are also expected not to engage in any activity that could reasonably be viewed as bringing the club or soccer in general into disrepute.

-It is important to for our coaches/managers to note that in adhering to these guidelines ensures not only a safe environment for children but also a safe environment in which coaches and volunteers can operate.
+It is important to for our coaches to note that in adhering to these guidelines ensures not only a safe environment for children but also a safe environment in which coaches and volunteers can operate.

-Most coaches/managers work in an environment where it is recognised that, in a sporting context, certain types of coaching require a 'hands on approach', i.e., it may be necessary to support a participant in order to physically demonstrate a particular technique.
+Most coaches work in an environment where it is recognised that, in a sporting context, certain types of coaching require a 'hands on approach', i.e., it may be necessary to support a participant in order to physically demonstrate a particular technique.
 This should only occur when necessary and in an open and appropriate way with the knowledge, permission and full understanding of the participant concerned and his/her parents/guardians.

-Coaches/managers must realise that certain situations or friendly actions could be misinterpreted, not only by the player, but by outsiders motivated by jealousy, dislike or mistrust and could lead to allegations of sexual misconduct or impropriety.
-Therefore coaches/managers should be aware of, and avoid all situations conducive to risk.
+Coaches must realise that certain situations or friendly actions could be misinterpreted, not only by the player, but by outsiders motivated by jealousy, dislike or mistrust and could lead to allegations of sexual misconduct or impropriety.
+Therefore coaches should be aware of, and avoid all situations conducive to risk.

-Where possible, our coaches//managers /volunteers should avoid:
+Where possible, our coaches/volunteers should avoid:

-- Spending excessive amounts of time with children away from others. - Taking sessions alone (always employ "Two Deep" supervision). - Taking children to their homes. - Taking children on journeys alone in their care. - Use abusive language, or argue with, the referee, officials, teammates or opponents.
+Spending excessive amounts of time with children away from others.

+Taking sessions alone (always employ "Two Deep" supervision).

+Taking children to their homes.

+Taking children on journeys alone in their care.

-Our coaches//managers/volunteers should never:
+Our Coaches/volunteers should never:

-- Exert undue influence over a participant in order to obtain personal benefit or reward. - Share a room with a young person alone on away trips. - Engage in rough physical games, sexually provocative games or allow or engage in inappropriate touching of any kind, and/or make sexually suggestive comments about or to a child. - Use any form of corporal punishment or physical force on a young person. - Take measurements or engage in certain types of fitness testing without the presence of another adult and permission from the Committee - Undertake any form of therapy (hypnosis etc.) in the training of young people.
+Exert undue influence over a participant in order to obtain personal benefit or reward.

+Share a room with a young person alone on away trips.

+Engage in rough physical games, sexually provocative games or allow or engage in inappropriate touching of any kind, and/or make sexually suggestive comments about or to a child.

+Use any form of corporal punishment or physical force on a young person.
+Take measurements or engage in certain types of fitness testing without the presence of another adult and permission from the Committee Undertake any form of therapy (hypnosis etc.) in the training of young people.•